Emerging COVID-19 Success Story: Vietnam’s Commitment to Containment

 - Thorough contact tracing can help facilitate a targeted containment strategy.

 - Quarantines based on possible exposure, rather than symptoms only, can reduce asymptomatic and presymptomatic transmission.
+Specifically, the mandatory testing and quarantining of international travelers appears to be an effective policy.

 - Clear communication is crucial.
 A clear, consistent, and serious narrative is important throughout the crisis.